MontagnaLab/InnovativeApproachesForInvertebrateBiodiversityMonitoring/notebooks/notebook2.md

   --o-base-transition-stats base-transition-stats.qza \
   --verbose
 ```

+> [!IMPORTANT]
-❗In real life scenarios you should experiment with `--p-trunc-len-f` and `--p-trunc-len-r` parameters and compare the results (in terms of number of retained sequences per sample and sequences length) to choose the best values.
+> In real life scenarios you should experiment with `--p-trunc-len-f` and `--p-trunc-len-r` parameters and compare the results (in terms of number of retained sequences per sample and sequences length) to choose the best values.

 Now let's create visualizations for the two stats files produced by the DADA2 algorithm.
 ```bash